About the shingles vaccine

 Staggered catch-up programme

-We're rolling out a staggered catch-up programme for people born between 1937 to 1945, starting with the oldest first.
+We're rolling out a staggered catch-up programme for people born between 1937 to 1945.

 The age group that are currently eligible to have the vaccine are: